phtravers/DataValidator/README.md

 ## Integer Validator

-You can valid different cases :
-1) if two integers are equal
-2) if one if superior to an other
-3) if one if inferior to an other
-4) if one integer is beetween two others
-5) if an integer is negative
-6) if an integer is positive
+You can valid different cases : if two integers are equal, if one if superior to an other, if one if inferior to an other, if one integer is beetween two others, if an integer is negative, if an integer is positive.

 ```php
 require __DIR__.'/vendor/autoload.php';